carolinebezerra7-netizen/R/README.md

+# R scripts for ecological niche modelling of *Pterodon* species in the Cerrado

-# R Script used in the R software (v.
-4.1.2) in the process of species modeling
+This repository contains the R scripts used in the study:

-R scripts used for analysis.
+**Modeling the potential distribution of species of the genus *Pterodon* (Fabaceae) in the Cerrado in climate change scenarios**, submitted to *Biota Neotropica*.

+---
+## Description

+The scripts provided here reproduce the workflow used for ecological niche modelling (ENM) of *Pterodon* species under current and future climate scenarios.
+All analyses were performed in **R version 4.1.2**, using the **ENMTML** package (Andrade et al., 2020).

 # Installing and running the ENMTML package
 install.packages (“ENMTML”)